Nawwaf bin Talal Al Rashid: Biography

-His father is Talal bin Abdulaziz who was a poet and son of Abdulaziz bin Mutaib, ruler of Ha'il at the beginning of the 1900s.
+His father is Talal bin Abdulaziz who was a poet and grandson of Saud bin Abdulaziz Al Rashid a ruler of Ha'il at the beginning of the 20th century.
 Talal bin Abdulaziz died in Algeria in 2003 when he was on a camping trip.
 During the incident Nawwaf was with his father.
 His mother is a Qatari, and following the death of his father Nawwaf settled in Doha, Qatar, and gained Qatari nationality.
 He is a distant cousin of Madawi Al Rashid, a British scholar.

 On 12 May 2018 during his visit to Kuwait Nawwaf, aged 29, was arrested there by National Security forces and deported to Saudi Arabia on the request of the Saudi authorities.
 Nawwaf bin Talal had been invited by Kuwaiti poet Abdelkarim Al Jabari who is a member of the Shammar tribe which the Al Rashids also part of, to join an activity organized in his honour.
 Human Rights Watch considered his arrest and deportation as another example of Saudi Crown Prince Mohammed bin Salman's human rights abuses.
 Before his deportation to Saudi Arabia Nawwaf was a student at Qatar University.

 In late March 2019 Nawwaf bin Talal was released by the Saudi after ten months in arbitrary detention.